 And here is one of your stories…

-Hesiod’s Theogeny gives the preceeding birth account for the Goddess of Love, Beauty, Pleasure and Procreation.
-Homer, in his Illiad, gives a different account – according to Homer, Aphrodite is the daughter of Zeus and Dione (for more on Dione (both her myths and the moon), click here: Myths of the Moon: Dione (Saturn)).
+Hesiod’s Theogeny gives the preceding birth account for the Goddess of Love, Beauty, Pleasure and Procreation.
+Homer, in his Iliad, gives a different account – according to Homer, Aphrodite is the daughter of Zeus and Dione (for more on Dione (both her myths and the moon), click here: Myths of the Moon: Dione (Saturn)).